riser101/php-rmqlib/README.md

 # RabbitMQ PHP Library
 -
 This library is for consuming RabbitMQ queues using PHP.
+It is build on top of [php-amqplib](https://github.com/videlalvaro/php-amqplib) which extends the AMQP protocol for RabbitMQ.

 ## Installation